zaschiff/CompleteWebDeveloperBootcamp/README.md

 The second exercise.
 A simple yet robust form to be built that forces a person to register certain amount of information.
 The are specified fields that are required and require a certain length.

-## Introduction to CSS
+## Unit 5: Introduction to CSS

 this is the 4th unit the course and covers the beginning skills whe using css to style an html document.

 ### Selectors exercise

-the only quiz in the seciton that uses a css file to alter the accompanying html file.
+the only quiz in the section that uses a css file to alter the accompanying html file.

-#### selectors.css

-the css file to be altered follwing the pre-written commented instrucitons that alter the html file in the directory.
+### TicTacToe

+a simple stylization exercise to make a tic tac toe board on the screen using css.

+### Photography Code Along

+A code along project that creates a small web portfolio for black and white photos as if we were the photgrapher.
+This is accomplished using css and a simple html file to hold the images.

+### Blog exercise

+this is the first big css project.
+We are to build from a scratch a blog with two posts and a unique styling.
+The project involves manipulation of different elements in css and an html file contianing the posts.

-#### selectorsExercise.html
+#### Colt's Solution

-the html file that is moved for the exercise.
-Nothing was touched in this file.
+Is the coded along version of colt's solution to the blog exercise. i have achieved a simialr result, but this is the direct solution form Colt.